Unpacking the Sacraments

 I am interested in what the sacraments have to offer at a basic level; that is, to the uninitiated and the skeptic.
 Is it conceivable they can have meaning even without any supernatural associations?

 The rite we call baptism has a long pre-Christian history.
 Wikipedia tells us the practice of baptism-like rituals in pagan religions seem to have been based on a belief in the purifying properties of water; e.g., in the ancient civilisations in Babylon and Egypt.
 Egyptians practised baptism of newborn children in order to purify them of blemishes acquired in the womb.
 Water was also used to baptise the dead because of a belief in regeneration through water.
-Like Christian baptism, also, the Egyptians used immersion in water to represent symbolically a person’s death to the life of this world.
+Like Christian baptism, also, the Egyptians used immersion in water to symbolically represent a person’s death to the life of this world.

 In the cult of Cybele, a baptism of blood was practiced, believing it brought about a new birth in eternity.
 Immortality was also associated with baptism in the ancient Greek world.
 Other concepts said to have been associated with various cultic baptisms included the transformation of one’s life, the removal of sins, symbolic representation, the attainment of greater physical vitality, a new beginning and spiritual regeneration.
 It is believed that all ancient religions recognised some form of spiritual cleansing, renewal or initiation that was accomplished through a washing or immersion in water.